Application Security Monitoring (ASUs)

 Runtime Application Protection (RAP) relies on Runtime Vulnerability Assessment (RVA) to evaluate the vulnerability that an attack is based on.
 Therefore, a server with Runtime Application Protection enabled always consumes ASUs for both RVA and RAP.

 |Host size (based on RAM GB)||Application Security unit weight|

 |N x 16||N|

-Application Security units can of course be consumed in addition to host-unit hours for the purposes of Full-Stack and Infrastructure Monitoring modes.
-For example, you can monitor the security of a host that runs on a Tomcat server that's monitored only with Dynatrace Infrastructure Monitoring.
-While this approach might not provide the deeper performance insights that are provided with Full-Stack Monitoring mode, it does provide powerful Dynatrace Application Security insights while saving on costs.
+Application Security units are consumed concurrently with host units for both Full-Stack and Infrastructure Monitoring.
+For example, you can monitor the security of a host that runs on a Tomcat server that's monitored with Dynatrace Infrastructure Monitoring only, rather than Full-Stack Monitoring.
+This approach provides you with Dynatrace Application Security insights, but you won't benefit from improved prioritization based on your topology or the deeper performance insights that are provided with Full-Stack Monitoring mode.

 The allocation of Application Security units is only applicable to hosts that run supported technologies.
 Please contact a Dynatrace product specialist via in-product chat or reach out to your account executive to learn more.